 Above are several different diffused aeration kits.
 Diffused aeration systems are the best way to aerate, destratify and create circulation on ponds over 6' deep.

 1. an air compressor

 3. an air diffuser

-The air compressor sits on shore and pumps air out through the hose to the air diffuser located on the bottom of the pond.
-The result is thousands of tiny bubbles rushing out of the diffuser to the pond surface, creating circulation and providing aeration.
+The air compressor sits on the shore and pumps air out through the hose to the air diffuser located on the bottom of the pond.
+The result is thousands of tiny air bubbles rushing out of the air diffuser to the pond surface, creating circulation and providing diffused aeration.

 There are several advantages to using diffused aeration kits instead of surface aerator:

 1.The electric motor is on the shore, not in the water,

 2. Air diffusers lay on the bottom, ensuring aeration of the entire pond from bottom to top, regardless of depth size,